 - They do not contain any human parts or derivatives that are not permitted by Shariah

 There is an increasing demand for Halal pharmaceuticals, owing to a growing number of individuals following Islam worldwide.
-In addition, non-Muslims are also using Halal pharmaceuticals as they are safe, and hygienic in nature.
-Moreover, the demand for halal pharmaceuticals has exponentially increased due to the COVID-19 as well.
+In addition, non-Muslims are also using Halal pharmaceuticals as they are safe and hygienic.
+Moreover, the demand for halal pharmaceuticals has exponentially increased due to COVID-19 as well.

 Rising awareness regarding the availability of various types of Halal pharmaceuticals among Muslims is also expected to increase its demand soon.
 Government initiatives for certification based on ingredients used in pharmaceutical products are also supporting the growth of the Halal pharmaceutical industry globally.

-However, a lack of awareness regarding the availability of Halal products especially in developing countries could affect its demand.
-In addition, stringent regulations regarding Halal pharmaceuticals, coupled with high accountability, starting from acquisition of material to packaging can also affect the growth of the Halal pharmaceuticals.
-Nonetheless, rising awareness for Halal pharmaceuticals initiated by pharmaceutical companies has also contributed to the growth of the industry.
+However, a lack of awareness regarding the availability of Halal products especially in developing countries could affect their demand.
+In addition, stringent regulations regarding Halal pharmaceuticals, coupled with high accountability, starting from the acquisition of material to packaging can also affect the growth of Halal pharmaceuticals.
+Nonetheless, rising awareness of Halal pharmaceuticals initiated by pharmaceutical companies has also contributed to the growth of the industry.

 Major Markets For Halal Pharmaceuticals